 Welcome to the Lego Harry Potter Quilt Along.
 I love Lego!
 I have bins and bins full of them along with the ones I have on display.
 I usually set up my Lego Hogsmeade Village alongside the Hogwarts Castle every September.

 A big part of me lives within the pages of my books and I love the friends I make there.
 That’s how I came across Harry Potter.
 I am not a die-hard Harry Potter fan, so you won’t catch me jumping on any of the new Potter bandwagons.
-I didn’t even try to acquire tickets for the new play, even though I will be in England this year.
 However, I like the stories told within the seven books very much.
 As I finish reading the words “All was well”, I imagine a happy future for all my friends.

 Then, a few years ago, my husband got me the Lego Harry Potter video game to cheer me up.
 Since then the game has become a form of “Patronus” for me.
 I didn’t quilt at the time, but I wanted to make a Lego Harry Potter quilt ever since I learnt how to make patterns.
 As I was playing this game during the holidays last December, the idea came flooding back.
 As I make my quilt, I would love for you to join me on this quilt along.